siracsimsek01/Finance-Tracker/README.md

-# PyFinance - Personal Finance Tracker
+# Finance Tracker

-Finance Tracker is a Python application that allows users to track their financial transactions.
+Finance Tracker is a Python application for tracking financial transactions.

-## Features

-- User login system
-- View all transactions
-- Track incomes and spending
-- Visualize transactions
-- Filter transactions by time, type, category, and source

 ## Installation